Rene-007/atomicDDA/410_atomicDDA_lattices/README.md

 ## Results

-For a pair of Gold spheroids with a long axis of 20&thinsp;nm, a short axis of 10&thinsp;nm and a gap of 2&thinsp;nm results in 43618 atoms and:
+A pair of Gold spheroids with a long axis of 20&thinsp;nm, a short axis of 10&thinsp;nm and a gap of 2&thinsp;nm results in 43618 atoms and:

     >> atomicDDA
     Building a spheroid pair with a size of 36.3nm x 9.9nm x 10.0nm consisting of 631071 grid points and 43618 dipoles within 2.1s.